Top 10 DAST Tools for DevSecOps in 2026: APIs, CI/CD & Business Logic

 "DAST is not dead, legacy DASTs are.
 Modern DASTs are changing the industry." - Swan Beaujard, Security Engineer at Escape, at the Elephant in AppSec Conference

 Legacy DAST tools weren’t built for today’s software stacks.
-As modern teams shift toward APIs, GraphQL, SPAs, and CI/CD workflows, traditional Dynamic Application Security Testing (DAST) tools quickly fall behind.
+As modern teams shift toward APIs, microservices, JavaScript-heavy apps, and CI/CD workflows, traditional Dynamic Application Security Testing (DAST) tools quickly fall behind.

-These legacy tools generate excessive false positives, require manual setup, and lack the deep integration needed for fast-moving DevSecOps pipelines.
-Their limited API visibility and outdated scanning logic often miss critical runtime threats like Insecure Direct Object References (IDORs), SSRFs, and broken access control vulnerabilities that require context-aware testing.
+These legacy tools generate excessive false positives, require lots of manual setup, and lack the deep integration needed for fast-moving DevSecOps pipelines.
+Their limited API visibility and outdated scanning logic often miss critical business logic threats like Insecure Direct Object References (IDORs), SSRFs, and broken access control vulnerabilities that require context-aware testing.

 They also frustrate developers with generic remediation advice and poor CI/CD compatibility, slowing down release cycles instead of securing them.
 Modern DAST solutions fix these gaps.
 With native CI/CD integration, advanced business logic testing, and developer-first workflows, they offer the speed and depth needed to secure modern applications at scale.